scikit-image/scikit-image/INSTALL.rst

 Updating the installation
 =========================

-When updating your isntallation, it is often necessary to recompile submodules that have changed.
+When updating your installation, it is often necessary to recompile submodules that have changed.
 Do so with the following commands:

 .. code-block:: sh

     # Grab the latest source
     git checkout master
-    git pull
+    git pull upstream master
     # Update the installation
     pip install -e . -vv